The UI section of the UBuilder framework provides you with five important functions that you can use:

 This way, the JavaScript code associated with the tag object will be executed when the page loads, enabling the desired interactive behavior.

-function is used to render a tag object directly
+The html function is used to render a tag object directly

 into the DOM.
 It takes the tag object as input and inserts it into the